esolanoo/LabviewPatternRecognition/README.md

 A complete and robust code consisting of a Neural Network of a with 2 hidden layer of N and M nodes that receives an image and outputs the correct classification of the pattern in the image.
 The code includes a perdeptron algorithm to train the Neural Network to identify all the desired patterns.
 It analysies the image whi the built-in NI library of Data Vision

+Here is the video to the explaination (in spanish, sorry): https://drive.google.com/file/d/1Ljf_JG-P98dG1E59FThCceZnlPojJPQe/view?usp=sharing